How to Run through the Winter

 The way to run through winter is…

 Most people know, but I actually don’t hate the treadmill.
 All joking aside, there are other ways to get through the winter if you’re keen on running outdoors.
 Last week was cold.
 It was between 10-20 almost all week.
-This last time last week, half of the east coast was canceled due to a snowstorm.
+Last week, half of the east coast was canceled due to a snowstorm.
 Thankfully, this week is better (for running).

-As someone who went to college and worked in Upstate NY where there is often 2 feet of snow, I also understand everything is relative.
-What is cold to someone living in Manitoba is different than Key West and there is no time for judgment.
-If someone feels cold, they are and if you argue with them…it does nothing for anyone.
+As someone who went to college and worked in Upstate, NY, where there is often 2 feet of snow, I also understand everything is relative.
+What is cold to someone living in Manitoba is different than Key West, and there is no time for judgment.
+If someone feels cold, they are, and if you argue with them…it does nothing for anyone.
+The right way to running through the winter is what makes you happy.

 Personally, I’ve lived in several states that handle winter differently!
-Both Virginia and New Jersey everything generally shuts down with any snow. (like last week)!
-It never snowed while I lived in Texas but I do know several years ago, there was a huge ice storm.
+In both Virginia and New Jersey, everything generally shuts down with any snow.
+It never snowed while I lived in Texas, but I know several years ago that there was a huge ice storm.
+Now in California, it doesn’t snow at all where we live…just cold rain.

-In Upstate NY, it didn’t matter the conditions.
+In Upstate, NY, it didn’t matter the conditions.
 Heck, even a whiteout or blizzard isn’t enough to close down school, classes, or work.
 Each area of the world is equipped to handle different situations.
 Wherever you live, you are generally most assimilated to that weather and life.
+Running through the winter depends drastically on where we live.

 With anything, it’s important to run and train smartly.

-If you ever feel unsafe, run inside or rest.
+If you ever feel unsafe, run inside, or rest.
 There is never shame in that.
+Running through the winter means staying safe.

 (In college, I slipped and fell on ice.
-It resulted in a fractured humorous, and I wasn’t even running outside…I was just walking!)
+It resulted in a fractured arm, and I wasn’t even running outside…I was walking!)

 Last week, I did my workouts on the treadmill because I was just happier inside.
-Not happy or overjoyed but happier to run inside.
+Not overjoyed but happier to run inside.

 First and most importantly: Don’t be afraid to adjust your workout:

-A few years ago, I was visiting friends in Rochester the weekend of my last long run.
-Rochester ended up getting a massive blizzard and running outside was unimaginable.
+A few years ago, I visited friends in Rochester the weekend of my last long run.
+Rochester ended up getting a massive blizzard, and running outside was unimaginable.
 (You know it’s a problem when things in Rochester close!).

 Prevent Sliding with Yak Trax:

-You will be amazed at what a difference Yak Trax make while running outdoors.
+You will be amazed at what a difference Yak Trax makes while running outdoors.
+Safety is paramount, so traction is a huge key to running through the winter.
 You’ll be able to grip the ground and ice much easier and stay safe.
-I cannot stress how awesome they are (no they aren’t paying me to tell you).
+I cannot stress how awesome they are (no, they aren’t paying me to tell you).

 The main roads are going to be plowed before local roads and sidewalks.
 Who knows, your sidewalk may never be plowed and may clear up when the snow melts.
-Being smart with how and where you run is important.
+Running through the winter means staying smart with how and where you run.
 Always run on the opposite side of traffic and don’t run down the middle of the road.

 My high school was located in a neighborhood, and the roads to and from the school were cleared quickly.
-During winter storms I could often run a 1-2 mile loop around my high school.
+Meaning running on those roads through the winter was usually fine.
+During winter storms, I could often run a 1-2 mile loop around my high school.
 Boring?
-Yes, but if you like outdoors then that was your best bet.
+Yes, but if you like the outdoors, that was your best bet.

 Even when the temperatures are brutal outside, the wind factor can play a bigger role.
+Running through the winter doesn’t mean preparing for the cold but wind is a huge deal too!
 Layering appropriately is important.
-It’s not just about “wearing as many layers as possible”.
+It’s not just about “wearing as many layers as possible.”

-Recently, I learned that Vaseline can be an excellent protection against the cold and wind.
+Recently, I learned that Vaseline could be excellent protection against the cold and wind.
 It’s waterproof and helps block the wind too.
 I don’t know how I didn’t know that!

 Rain and Wintery Mix Protection:

+Running through the winter in Napa means a lot of cold rain.
 You can prepare for the snow but don’t forget about the rain.
 In my opinion, winter rain is one of the toughest elements to run through.
-It’s important to appropriately layer.
+It’s important to layer appropriately.
 My personal favorite jacket is from Gore-Tex.
 I’ve run through 30-degree torrential downpours, and my long sleeve underneath has stayed completely dry.
-While it is pricey, it’s worth the cost if you are running outdoors in the winter.
+While it is pricey, it’s worth the cost of running outdoors in the winter.

-With that, winter running can be an enjoyable experience.
+Running through the winter can be an enjoyable experience.
 Training through the winter can set you up for Spring PRs.
-At this particular point all of my PRs are in the winter, however, I have PRed in the spring too ha!
+You need to plan appropriately and remember safety is always the most important goal.
+At this particular point, all of my PRs are in the winter.
+However, I have PRed in the spring, too, ha!

 Questions for you:

-What are some tips you have to train through the winter?
+What are some tips you have to run through the winter?

 Did you get snow last week?
 How much?